musall/WidefieldImager/Analysis/README.md

 The 'index frameCnt' contains the number of frames per trial and 'stimTime' indicates at which trial a stimulus was presented'.
 Using these variables you can reconstruct imaging data from different trials or responses to stimulus events of interest.

-# computePhaseMapsRaw
+# computePhaseMaps
 This function generates visual phase maps from cortical imaging data.
 Download raw example dataset 2 or 3 or use your own cortical imaging data.
 A detailed description on visual phase maps and how to create the visual stimulation for visual mapping can be found in this [protocol](https://www.nature.com/articles/nprot.2016.158) by Juavinett et al.

 To use the function, simply provide the path to the dataset ('dataPath') and the name of the animal (Plex66 for dataset2 or Fez73 for dataset3).

+Use 'computePhaseMapsRaw' to create phasemaps from raw imaging data (either saved in flat binary or .mj2 files).
+Use 'computePhaseMap' to create phase maps from low-D imaging data after running the dimensionality reduction code described above.

+Lastly, you can use the 'computePhaseMapNCAAS' function to create phase maps from low dimensional data, created by the cloud-based NeuroCAAS plattform.
+Check [here](https://github.com/jcouto/wfield/blob/master/usecases.md) for details on how to use NCAAS.

 ![picture](https://github.com/musall/WidefieldImager/blob/master/images/phaseMap_example.png)

-The same function can also be used for low-dimensional data: Use 'computePhaseMap' to create phase maps from the same data after running the dimensionality reduction code described above.
-You can also use use 'computePhaseMapNCAAS' to create phase maps from low dimensional data, created by the cloud-based NeuroCAAS plattform.
-Check [here](https://github.com/jcouto/wfield/blob/master/usecases.md) for details on how to use NCAAS.